isc-projects/kea/doc/sphinx/man/kea-shell.8.rst

    If used together with ``--auth-password-file``, it is disregarded.

 ``--auth-password-file``
-   Specifies a file which first line will be read to retrieve the password for basic HTTP authentication.
+   Specifies a text file whose first line contains the password to be used for basic HTTP authentication.
 This flag takes precedence over ``--auth-password`` flag.

 ``--timeout``